 Friends of the Smokies sponsors these guided hikes, varying in distance and difficulty, on both Tennessee and North Carolina trails.
 Guides are experts and include prominent authors and fitness professionals.

-The 2020 Classic Hikes of the Smokies (June thru December) feature wildflowers, historic homes, mountain views, Appalachian Highlands Science Learning Center, historic CCC Camp, and park projects supported by Friends of the Smokies.
+The 2022 Classic Hikes of the Smokies (June thru December) feature wildflowers, historic homes, mountain views, Appalachian Highlands Science Learning Center, historic CCC Camp, and park projects supported by Friends of the Smokies.
 These hikes support restoration and rehabilitation of some of the Smokies most impacted trails through the Trails Forever program.

 Current members of Friends of the Smokies pay only $20 for each guided hike.
 The money benefits the Trails Forever endowment.
 New members pay $35 which covers your first hike and a Friends of the Smokies membership for one year.